ElMassimo/vite_ruby/docs/guide/migration.md

 ## Starting Fresh ☀️

-When starting a new project, follow the [guide], and you should have a basic structure setup under [`app/frontend`][sourceCodeDir] where you can place your JavaScript, styles, and other assets.
+When starting a new project, follow the [guide], and you should have a [basic setup][sourceCodeDir] where you can place your JavaScript, stylesheets, and other assets.

 ## Webpacker 📦